lgatto/TeachingMaterial/R-intro/03-data-frames.md

 In some cases, you may way to select more than one column.
 You can do this using the square brackets: `surveys[, c("wgt", "sex")]`.

+## Saving and exporting data

+We have already seen `saveRDS` and `readRDS` to save and read serialised R data.
+These function deal with binary data that can be used across platforms and R versions.

+Note that there is are also two similar functions `save` and `load`.
+With the RDS versions, the data is loaded and is then be assigned into a variable; `load`, on the other hand, loads the variable in the working space.
+These functions work with any type of data (we have seen vectors and data frames so far, but will see more later).

+To export a `data.frame` to text-based spreadsheets, one can use the `write.csv` function.
+As it's name implies, it writes the data to a comma-separated values file.

+### Challenge

+Create a new `minisurveys` `data.frame` that contains the 5 first rows and 3 first columns of `surveys`.

+* Serialise it to disk using either `save` or `saveRDS`, remove it from your working space, then load it again (using `load` or `readRDS` respectively).

+* Export it to `./data/minisurveys.csv`.
+Delete it and read it back in, verifying that it corresponds to the `data.frame` that you exported.

 # Data frames and tidy data

 Data frames can be compared to spreadsheets with additional constraints: